 - High-dose chemotherapy and stem cell transplant for retinoblastoma

 - Complementary and alternative therapies for retinoblastoma

 - Treatment of retinoblastoma, based on extent of the disease

 Surgery (enucleation) for retinoblastoma

 Surgery is not needed for all retinoblastomas, especially for smaller tumors.
-But if a tumor gets quite large before it is diagnosed, vision in the eye has often already been destroyed, with no hope of getting it back.
-The usual treatment in this case is an operation to remove the whole eye, plus part of the optic nerve attached to it.
-This operation, known as enucleation, is done while the child is under general anesthesia (in a deep sleep).
+But if a tumor gets quite large before it is found, vision in the eye has often already been destroyed, with no hope of getting it back.
+The usual treatment in this case is enucleation, an operation to remove the whole eye, plus part of the optic nerve attached to it.
+This is done while the child is under general anesthesia (in a deep sleep).

 When retinoblastoma occurs in both eyes, enucleation of both eyes would result in complete blindness.
-If neither eye has useful vision because of damage already caused by the cancer, this is the surest way to make sure all of the cancer is gone.
-But doctors may advise other types of treatment if there is any chance of saving useful vision in one or both eyes.
+If neither eye has useful vision because of damage already caused by the cancer, this is the best way to make sure all of the cancer is gone.
+But if there is any chance of saving useful vision in one or both eyes, doctors may advise trying other types of treatment first.

 Possible side effects: The most obvious side effect of enucleation is the loss of vision in that eye, although most often the vision has already been lost because of the cancer.

 Removing the eye also can affect the future growth of bone and other tissues around the eye socket, which can make the area look somewhat sunken.
 Using an orbital implant can sometimes lessen this effect.
 (Radiation therapy, the other major treatment option in such cases, may cause the same side effect.)

 Last Medical Review: 03/12/2015